vanus-labs/docs/blog/2023-01-04-event-driven-architecture/index.md

 Log-based brokers like Apache Kafka use partitioning of topics to support scale out.
 Each partition is only accessed by a single consumer per subscriber group.
 The subscriber group can have no more consumers than there are partitions.
 And number of partitions is not recommended to be changed dynamically after the topic is created.
-So, even if Serverless platform horizontally scales your services out, only services with the same number of partitions can obtain messages from the broker.
+So, even if Serverless platform horizontally scales your consumers out, only consumers with the same number of partitions can obtain messages from the broker.
 Other scaled instances can never work.

 ## How to solve challenges above